roots/docs/docs/trellis/master/vault.md

 ## Working with vault variables

-Here are a few conceptual tips for working with [variables and vault](http://docs.ansible.com/ansible/playbooks_best_practices.html#variables-and-vaults) in Trellis.
+Here are a few tips for working with [variables and vault](http://docs.ansible.com/ansible/playbooks_best_practices.html#variables-and-vaults) in Trellis.

 - Variables with sensitive data such as passwords are defined in files named `vault.yml`.
 - Each environment has its own `vault.yml` file: `group_vars/<environment>/vault.yml`.
 - There is also one `vault.yml` file applicable to all environments: `group_vars/all/vault.yml`.
 - Variables named with the `vault_` prefix are defined in the `vault.yml` files.
-- To view or edit an encrypted `vault.yml` file, use either `ansible-vault view <file>` or `ansible-vault edit <file>`.
+- To view or edit an encrypted `vault.yml` file, use either `trellis vault view <file>` or `trellis vault edit <file>`.
 Avoid using the `decrypt` command.
 Any time you decrypt a file, you risk forgetting to re-encrypt the file before committing changes to your repo.
 You may want to employ a pre-commit hook ([example](https://www.reinteractive.net/posts/167-ansible-real-life-good-practices)) for added prevention.

 ## Sharing a project with vault-encrypted files